marcelolop/marcelolop/README.md

 # Hi there 👋

- I'm **_Marcelo_**, a software development student at **MITT**.
+ I'm **_Marcelo Lopes_**, a software development student from **MITT** based in Winnipeg, Canada🍁.

  I'm currently pursuing a Full Stack program, honing my skills in **_HTML, CSS, and JavaScript_**.
 I'm passionate about creating efficient, user-friendly web applications and always eager to embrace new challenges in the field of software development.

 Welcome to my GitHub profile!
 This is where I showcase my projects and progress as a developer.
 I appreciate any feedback or suggestions you might have, so feel free to explore and share your thoughts.